 Each spring, we invite a nationally recognized spine surgeon to present on important topics within the field of spine surgery.
 The symposium involves didactic lectures from the invited speaker and local spine surgeons as well as interactive case presentations by the residents.

 We invite orthopaedic surgery faculty from Augusta University Eisenhower Army Medical Center and Palmetto Heath–University of South Carolina Medical Group.
 We also invite Augusta University neurosurgery residents and faculty, community orthopaedic surgeons and alumni.

 Resident Research Day

-Each spring, we invite a nationally recognized orthopaedic clinician-scientist to present their research interests and accomplishments.
+Each spring, a prominent orthopaedic clinician-scientist is invited to present their research interests and accomplishments.
 They also offer advice on how to balance clinical and research responsibilities.

 Chief residents present a summary of their research accomplishments for consideration for the Monroe Levine Resident Research Award.
 We present this award at the end-of-year graduation ceremony.
 PGY-3 residents also present a project, allowing them to receive feedback and suggestions for improvement.

 Elwyn Saunders Academic Graduation Symposium

 Each year in June, we invite a visiting professor or distinguished alumnus to lead the academic portion of our graduation celebration.
 The format typically consists of several lectures delivered by the speaker and interactive case presentations by the residents.